Skip to content

 Direct-original video playback

-Foldergram can skip preview generation and stream the original video file directly when all of these are true:
+Foldergram can mark the original video as eligible for direct playback in the detail player when all of these are true:

 When that happens: